kubeflow/website/content/en/docs/ibm/deploy/install-kubeflow.md

 ## Troubleshooting

-### Expose the Kubeflow endpoint as LoadBalancer
+### Expose the Kubeflow endpoint as a LoadBalancer

 By default, the Kubeflow deployment on IBM Cloud only exposes the endpoint as [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport) 31380.
-If you want to expose the endpoint as [LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer), run:
+If you want to expose the endpoint as a [LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer), run:

 ```shell
 kubectl patch svc istio-ingressgateway -n istio-system -p '{"spec": {"type": "LoadBalancer"}}'